-- 3.26 Performance Qualification (PQ) testing is the process of obtaining and documenting evidence that the WD will consistently give reproducible results when operated in accordance with the pre-defined acceptance criteria within the process specification. - 3.27 The extent of the PQ tests required will depend on the type of WD and the nature of the load.
+- 3.27 Performance Qualification (PQ) testing is the process of obtaining and documenting evidence that the WD will consistently give reproducible results when operated in accordance with the pre-defined acceptance criteria within the process specification. - The extent of the PQ tests required will depend on the type of WD and the nature of the load.
 PQ tests are carried out by the CP(D).
 A list of PQ tests is shown, see Table 5.

-PQ tests SHTM 01-01 Part D Section reference for the test Cleaning efficacy tests using test soil 4.100 Cleaning efficacy test for a full load of particular items not represented adequately by the reference load.
-Cleaning efficacy test for internal surfaces of processed medical devices, e.g. anaesthetic and respiratory tubing, lumen devices and powered devices, or agreed surrogates (see EN ISO 15883- 2: 2009 clauses 4.4 and 6).
-4.109 Cleaning efficacy testing to be compliant with the ACDP-TSE Annex C 2015 guidance which stated 'the upper limit of acceptable protein contamination after processing is 5 μg BSA equivalent per instrument side.
-A lower level is necessary for neurosurgical instruments'.
-4.114 Load dryness test for a full load of particular items not represented adequately by the reference load 4.90 Process residues: Process chemicals 4.86 Thermometric Tests 4.71 Chamber walls 4.74 Load - For temperature of internal surfaces of processed medical devices (e.g. anaesthetic and respiratory tubing, lumen devices and powered devices), see EN ISO 15883- 2: 2009 clauses 4.4 and 6.3.3.
-4.76 Load carrier alignment For verification of flow through lumen and powered devices, see EN ISO 15883-2: 2009 clauses 4.4, 4.54
+PQ tests.
+SHTM 01-02 Part D paragraph reference for the test.
+Cleaning efficacy tests using test soil (x3) 4.99 Cleaning efficacy test for a full load of particular items not represented adequately by the reference load (x3) Load dryness test for a full load of particular items not represented adequately by the reference load 4.89 Process residues: Process chemicals 4.86 Thermometric tests 4.71 Chamber walls 4.74 Load carrier alignment Additional optional tests Reproducibility requirement on process temperature control limits see EN ISO 15883-1: 2014 clauses 5.9.1c and 5.9.2 d

-5.1.1, 5.1.2 and 6.3.3.

-Additional optional tests

-Reproducibility requirement on process temperature control limits see EN ISO 15883-1: 2014 clauses 5.9.1c and 5.9.2 d.

-Table 5: Performance qualification tests for washer disinfectors (carried out by the CP(D))
+Table 5: Performance Qualification tests for washer disinfectors (carried out by the CP(D))

-- 3.28 In principle, validation is not complete until a PQ test has been performed for each loading condition that the WD is expected to process.
+In principle, validation is not complete until a PQ test has been performed for each loading condition that the WD is expected to process.
 A loading condition is a specified combination of the nature and number of load items, the chamber furniture, and their distribution within the chamber.
-For example, a load placed on the top level of a four level load carrier constitutes a different loading condition from the same load placed on the lowest level. - 3.29 Users should adopt the following procedure for every WD: - establish a list of potential product families and their relationship to the validation loads; - establish a list of the different loading conditions used to process each load in the equipment; - each production load should correspond to one of the listed loading conditions; - determine whether each loading condition presents a greater or lesser challenge to the process than the test loads used in the cleaning efficacy and thermometric tests carried out during validation. - 3.30 In practice, where the loading conditions used during OQ testing are designed to represent the actual production loads or present a greater challenge to the process, the data obtained during OQ tests is sufficient. - 3.31 Additional PQ tests will be required if: - the mass of metal medical devices to be processed exceeds that of the standard test load used during validation; - medical devices with narrow lumens will be processed; - when the loading condition is a greater challenge than previous validation loads; - when extensive maintenance of critical components or a major repair had been undertaken. - 3.32 Where PQ tests have been undertaken as part of the installation tests and no separate PQ report will be created, the AE(D) should be satisfied that the range of installation, operational and performance qualification tests undertaken is representative of the range of loads and product families processed by that particular WD.
-This should be documented. - 3.33 New PQ tests may be required for WDs during their operational lifetime where there have been changes to: - the quality of the water supply; - the process chemicals used in the cleaning process;
+For example, a load placed on the top level of a four level load carrier constitutes a different loading condition from the same load placed on the lowest level.

+- 3.30 Users should adopt the following procedure for every WD: - establish a list of potential product families and their relationship to the validation loads: - establish a list of the different loading conditions used to process each load in the equipment; - each production load should correspond to one of the listed loading conditions; - determine whether each loading condition presents a greater or lesser challenge to the process than the test loads used in the cleaning efficacy and thermometric tests carried out during validation. - 3.31 In practice, where the loading conditions used during OQ testing are designed to represent the actual production loads or present a greater challenge to the process, the data obtained during OQ tests is sufficient. - 3.32 Additional PQ tests will be required if: - when the loading condition is a greater challenge than previous validation loads; - when extensive maintenance of critical components or a major repair had been undertaken. - 3.33 Where PQ tests have been undertaken as part of the installation tests and no separate PQ report will be created, the AE(D) should be satisfied that the range of installation, operational and PQ tests undertaken is representative of the range of loads and product families processed by that particular WD.
+This should be documented. - 3.34 New PQ tests may be required for WDs during their operational lifetime where there have been changes to: - the quality of the water supply; - the process chemicals used in the cleaning process.